Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Recovering the IMF with the X-IFU

 \subsection{Recovering the IMF parameters for a fixed set of models}

 The original IMF proposed by Salpeter assumes a value of $\alpha = - 2.35$ \citep{Salpeter1955IMF}.
 As our simulations initially assumed a Chabrier-like IMF, we aim to explore the effects of such changes on our best-fit combination of input yields (i.e. K10\_0.02+Ro10\_2E-4+Th03, see Sect.~\ref{subsec:input}) at $z = 0.1$.
-To do so, we re-integrate the total AGB and SN$_{\rm cc}$ yields over various, arbitrary values of the IMF (Eq.~\ref{eq:IMF_integration}), with $\alpha \in [-1.5, -3.0]$, and using cut-off values of $M_{\rm cut} \in [25, 50] M_{\odot}$.
+To do so, we re-integrate the total AGB and SN$_{\rm cc}$ yields over various arbitrary values of the IMF (Eq.~\ref{eq:IMF_integration}), with $\alpha \in [-1.5, -3.0]$, and using cut-off values of $M_{\rm cut} \in [25, 50] M_{\odot}$.
 We then successively re-fit these modified models on our mock measurements.
 The results -- namely the variation of $\chi_{\rm red}^2$ on the $\{\alpha, M_{\rm cut} \}$ parameter plane -- are provided in Fig.~\ref{fig:imf}.
 For the given degrees of freedom, we notice that only a limited region of this plane provides results that are statistically consistent (i.e. within the 68\% and 95\% confidence intervals, corresponding respectively to $\Delta \chi^2$ values of 9.30 and 15.51 for 8 degrees of freedom) with our initial assumptions.

 Clearly, the slope of the IMF has a significant effect on the consistency of the fit.
 Depending on its value, the reduced chi-square rises from $\sim 1$ to more than 10.
-The confidence interval contours shows little dependence on the the mass cut-off, such that the best-fit value is given by $\alpha = -1.97 \pm 0.24$ ($\pm 0.47$ at the 95\% level).
+The confidence interval contours show little dependence on the mass cut-off, such that the best-fit value is given by $\alpha = -1.97 \pm 0.24$ ($\pm 0.47$ at the 95\% level).
 Around these values, the mass cut-off of the IMF at low progenitor masses has a large effect on the yields.
-This is expected, as a low $M_{\rm cut}$ implies that an appreciable fraction of massive stars is not considered in the integration, thereby biasing low some low-mass elements.
+This is expected, as a low $M_{\rm cut}$ implies that an appreciable fraction of massive stars is not considered in the integration, thereby causing a bias toward low values some low-mass elements.
 When $M_{\rm cut} \geq 40 M_{\odot}$, the effect on the integration becomes negligible.
 This is related to the treatment of high-mass stars in the cosmological simulations \citep{Rasia2015Simu}, which are considered to collapse directly into black-holes beyond $40 M_{\odot}$, hence creating no chemical elements.